Cristian-Baeza/Cristian-Baeza/README.md

 ### 🌎 Hola Mundo!

 - 🦒 About me ...
-Originally from 🇲🇽 Mexico City, I am currently a software engineer at 8th Light.
+Originally from 🇲🇽 Mexico City, I am currently a software engineer.
 Always striving to keep a positive attitude and a sense of humor.

 - 🌱 I’m currently learning  ...
 Work: [Rails, Unity, C#], Personal: [Vue, Docker, AWS RDS]
 - 🤔 I’m looking for help with ...
 AWS/Terraform/Kubernetes